Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Experiment

 \subsection{Environments Settings}

-We adopt MuJoCo \cite{todorov2012mujoco} and MetaWorld \cite{yu2020meta} benchmarks to evaluate the algorithms.
-We choose 4 competitive baselines to validate our superiority.
-The baselines cover UNICORN \cite{li2024towards}, which adopts reconstruction loss to balance the impacts of spurious correlation, CSRO \cite{gao2024context}, which adopts CLUB loss to upper-bound the impacts of the behavior policy, FOCAL \cite{li2020focal}, which directly applies distance metric learning to train the task encoder. and Classifier, which is our backbone without reining the task representation shift.
-The implementation details of all algorithms are shown in Appendix Section \ref{sec: implemetation_details}.
-Note that all these baselines can be categorized into the return discrepancy scheme stated in Section \ref{sec:explain_prior}.
-Following the protocol of UNICORN, we randomly sample 20 training tasks and 20 testing tasks from the task distribution.
-We train the SAC \cite{haarnoja2018soft} agent from scratch for each task and use the collected replay buffer as the offline dataset.
-During the meta-testing phase, we adopt a fully offline setting in a few-shot manner like \cite{li2020focal} that randomly samples a trajectory from the dataset as the context to obtain the task representation and then passes it to the meta-policy to complete the testing in the true environments.
+We adopt MuJoCo~\citep{todorov2012mujoco} and MetaWorld~\citep{yu2020meta} benchmarks to evaluate the algorithms.
+Following the protocol of UNICORN ~\citep{li2024towards}, we randomly sample 20 training tasks and 20 testing tasks from the task distribution.
+We train the SAC~\citep{haarnoja2018soft} agent from scratch for each task and use the collected replay buffer as the offline dataset.
+During the meta-testing phase, we adopt a fully offline setting in a few-shot manner like~\citep{li2020focal} that randomly samples a trajectory from the dataset as the context to obtain the task representation and then passes it to the meta-policy to complete the testing in the true environments.